Translate

 A word that describes it is Yiddish is to be a "mensch"

 He invented a machine called the "copy-mate" which was an extra sharp kind of zerox machine based on focusing of x rays.
 And he marketed it for about five years until the American military swooped down and recruited him for SDI.
 So from what I can tell it seems his major contributions to the American Military were night vision and focusing of infra red -- and laser communication between satellites.
-He might get honorable mention for the U-2 camera but there apparently were two teams for that and I am not sure whose actual camera was used in the end.
+He might get honorable mention for the U-2 camera, but there were two teams for that.
+The team of my dad made a more heaavy one but with more resolution.
+It wa not used as often a the camera which was lite but enough for most usage.